KaviHShah/Intro-to-Python/materials/01-why-learn-python.md

 **Performance Limitations**

 - Python is an interpreted language, which generally makes it slower than compiled languages like C or C++.
 This can be a concern for CPU-intensive tasks or applications requiring high-performance computing.
-Global Interpreter Lock (GIL): In CPython (the standard implementation of Python), the GIL allows only one thread to execute at a time, which can be a bottleneck for multi-threaded programs.

 **Memory Consumption**